-- 1. Show the underlying determinants of Austrian history from ancient times to the 21st century, - 2.
+- Show the underlying determinants of Austrian history from ancient times to the 21st century, - 2.
 Define the fundamental problems of the Austrian past, shaped by its geographical position, - 3.
 Explain the cause-effect relationship of various historical processes within each historical period, - 4.
 Show the ideological significance of the Habsburg family in shaping the Austrian identity, - 5.
 Analyze the historical processes and links beetwen Austrian and Croatian history, - 6.
 Compare historical events related to the person and work of the Habsburg rulers and other European rulers, - 7.
 Show the contribution of Austrian cultural achievements to the European civilization.

-1. summerize basic information of the Croatian and the World history

-2. identify the most important person and institutions in the Croatian and the World history

-3. differentiate specificities of historical periods

-4. distinguish difference between important and non-important facts within historiographic interpretation

-5. compare historical processes of different periods
+- 1. summerize basic information of the Croatian and the World history - 2. identify the most important person and institutions in the Croatian and the World history - 3. differentiate specificities of historical periods - 4. distinguish difference between important and non-important facts within historiographic interpretation - 5. compare historical processes of different periods

-The activity of each student will be monitored, which will be reflected in the overall score.
-Classes is required to attend.

-'''

-1 ECTS Pohađanje nastave [EN]
+- I ECTS Pohađanje nastave [EN]

-3 ECTS Pismeni ispit [EN]
+- 3 ECTS Pismeni ispit [EN]

-4 ECTS
+- 4 ECTS

-'''

 - 1. Introductory lecture. - 2.
 Austrian duchy and Babenberg family history of Austria before the arrival of the Habsburgs. - 3.
 Arrival of the Habsburgs: the family and the power. - 4.
 The emergence of multiethnic monarchy: the Central European. - 5.
 Croatian Kingdom and selection of Habsburgs. - 6.
 How did it happen Bruderzwist? - 7.
 Austriaca. - 8.
 The Ottoman Empire and the Habsburg: siege of Vienna, winning the Liberation War and the establishment of absolutism in Hungarian countries. - 9.
 Spain tragedy and Central victory: problem of inheritance in the Habsburg Monarchy, the Pragmatic Sanction internal integration and European peace. - 10.
-Habsburgs and the Community: Crown of St. Stephen's relations with the Hungarian nobility, balancing between the Croatian and Hungarian nobility. - 11.
+Habsburgs and the Community: Crown of St. Stephen's relations with the Hungarian nobility, balancing between the Croatian and Hungarian nobility. - II.
 Maria Theresa and Joseph II.: the pinnacle of Habsburg power, reformatory activities and formation of an effective government. - 12.
 Tradition, newspapers Revolution tumultuous 19th century and changes in the Central European area. - 13.
 Austro-Hungarian Monarchy: emergence, development and operation of the Dual Monarchy. - 14.
 From Sarajevo to First Republic: World War I, the collapse of the monarchy and the events before and during the Second World War. - 15.
 From 1945: contemporary Austrian history, its rise, development and today's European path.